 The Culinary Medicine 4th year elective curriculum is focused on the significant role that food choices and nutrition play in preventing and managing chronic diseases in America, and will help future physicians understand the impact of food on the health of their patients.
 This curriculum combines basic science and clinical education to offer a more complete view of how future physicians can incorporate dietary intervention strategies into their practice of medicine.

 Through hands-on cooking classes, medical students learn the practical aspects of lifestyle change necessary to help them guide their patients to healthier choices.
 Students will also be introduced to the concept of Lifestyle Medicine and will incorporate 1-2 goals into their routine during the course.

-Please note: The course be entirely online and via zoom.
-Students are therefore expected to have reliable internet.
+The course be entirely online and via zoom.